Tulsa City-County Library: History

 Public library service began in Tulsa County in the early 1900s.
 The first library was located in the basement of the Tulsa County courthouse.
 A Carnegie Library Grant for $12,500 was issued in 1904.
 The grant was raised to $42,500 in 1913 and to $55,000 in 1915.
 The original Carnegie Library in downtown Tulsa was demolished in 1965.

-It wasn’t until the 1960s that what is today known as Tulsa City-County Library was born when, on November 14, 1961, an election was held in Tulsa County to approve “the expenditure of $3.8 million to construct a new Central Library and three branches, plus a 1.9-mill annual levy for funding the system.”
-Tulsa voters approved “a countywide system to consolidate metropolitan and suburban libraries the following fiscal year” [Thompson, 115].
-The Tulsa City-County Library Commission “officially assumed control of the Library System on July 1, 1962, when the 1.9-mill levy went into effect” [Thompson, 119].
-“To be absorbed into the consolidated system were the Broken Arrow Library, founded by the Self Culture Club in 1906 but operated by the city since 1929; the Collinsville Library, created by the Comedy of Errors Club in 1913 and converted into a Carnegie library in 1917; a library in Skiatook opened with WPA funds and operated by the City of Skiatook; and Page Memorial Library of Sand Springs” [Thompson, 121].
+It wasn’t until the 1960s that what is today known as Tulsa City-County Library was born.
+On November 14, 1961, an election was held in Tulsa County to approve “the expenditure of $3.8 million to construct a new Central Library and three branches, plus a 1.9-mill annual levy for funding the system.”
+Tulsa voters approved “a countywide system to consolidate metropolitan and suburban libraries the following fiscal year”.
+The Tulsa City-County Library Commission “officially assumed control of the Library System on July 1, 1962, when the 1.9-mill levy went into effect”.
+“To be absorbed into the consolidated system were the Broken Arrow Library, founded by the Self Culture Club in 1906 but operated by the city since 1929; the Collinsville Library, created by the Comedy of Errors Club in 1913 and converted into a Carnegie library in 1917; a library in Skiatook opened with WPA funds and operated by the City of Skiatook; and Page Memorial Library of Sand Springs”.

-By 1963, there were 16 libraries operating within the system [Thompson, 125].
-In 1975-76, four new libraries were opened while a fifth was completed: The North Regional Library, the Jenks Library, the Pratt Library, the Skiatook Library, and the Martin Regional Library [Thompson, 154-155].
-On August 22, 1978, voters approved State Question 507 to enable an increase in the mill levy [Thompson, 157].
+By 1963, there were 16 libraries operating within the system.
+In 1975-76, four new libraries were opened while a fifth was completed: The North Regional Library, the Jenks Library, the Pratt Library, the Skiatook Library, and the Martin Regional Library.
+On August 22, 1978, voters approved State Question 507 to enable an increase in the mill levy.
 A bond passed on May 12, 1998, that allowed TCCL to expand 11 library branches, replace two, and renovate another eight.
 Today the system consists of a Central Library, four regional libraries, 19 branches, a genealogy center, a bookmobile and homebound delivery service, and a services center.

 Mildred Ladner Thompson, a writer and columnist for the Tulsa World, authored a history of the public library, "Tulsa City-County Library: 1912-1991," released in 1991.

+John Wooley, a writer and retired columnist for the Tulsa World, authored an updated history of the public library, "Tulsa City-County Library: 1992-2021: A Legacy of Innovation, Integration, Inspiration," released in 2023.

-In 2014, TCCL began publishing the Tulsa Book Review, an monthly publication distributed around the city and through the branch libraries.
+In 2014, TCCL began publishing the Tulsa Book Review, a monthly publication distributed around the city and through the branch libraries.
 Tulsa Book Review is licensed from City Book Review.

 The Central Library of the Tulsa City-County Library became one of six libraries in North America to be honored with the 2019 New Landmark Library designation from Library Journal.